Sustainability-related disclosures

 The fund aims to invest in companies whose revenue-generating products or services create a net positive impact on people and/or the planet, and align with one or several of the SDGs.
 The SDGs are a globally recognized framework for designing a future where economic growth does not compromise the safekeeping of the environment and the well-being of people and societies.

-Furthermore, the fund aligns with Norselab’s proprietary impact philosophy, “Meaningfulness”, as well as Norselab’s “Meaningfulness policy”.
-The policy describes Norselab’s principles for meaningful investments.
-They include using the SDGs as a strategic framework to create a positive impact, adopting long-term investment perspectives, taking active ownership through engagement with companies, and committing portfolio companies to comply with all applicable laws and regulations as well as the ethical principles of the UN Global Compact.
+The fund aligns with Norselab’s proprietary impact philosophy, “Meaningfulness”, as well as Norselab’s “Meaningfulness policy”.
+The policy describes Norselab’s 10 principles for meaningful investments.
+It includes using the SDGs as a strategic framework to create a positive impact, adopting long-term investment perspectives, taking active ownership through engagement with companies, and committing portfolio companies to comply with all applicable laws and regulations as well as the ethical principles of the UN Global Compact.

 Meaningfulness is built on three core pillars that describe the characteristics of the companies the fund will invest in: